StitchDesign/StitchSchemaKit/Sources/StitchSchemaKit/README.md

     * Also do a find + replace on the old previous version.
 If V3 is the new version, replace `_V1` with `_V2`.
 6. Add new `StitchSchemaVersion`, incrementing the number.
 Fix compiler warners for missing case in switch statements.
 7. Update the type aliases at the top of the SchemaVersions.swift file.
-8. The last most-recent `StitchDocument` needs to have its `Transferable` implementation removed.
-Complete these steps from the old version:
-    1. Remove the `Transferable` inheritance at the class definition inside the enum.
-    2. Remove `transferRepresentation` requirement static property.

 ### Supporting New Schema Entities
 1. Update `StitchDocumentMigratable` with a new dictionary of `PersistentIdentifier` ID's using the following format: